-- Isolation and purification of nuclei and their staining with Feulgen stain o DAPI. - Isolation of mitochondria and their visualization with Janus green B and mitotracker. - Isolation of chloroplasts and determination of number of chlorophyll mol ecules per chloroplast. - 4.
-To study the effect of inhibitors and uncouplers on the activity of succinidehydrogenase, a marker enzyme of mitochondria. - In situ visualization of microfilaments and microtubules by fluorescent la beling. - Isolation of plant DNA and its quantization by a spectrophotometric method. - 7.
-Isolation of DNA and preparation of cot curve: - 8.
-Restriction digestion of plant DNA, its separation by agarose gel electro
+- Isolation and purification of nuclei and their staining with Feulgen stain o DAPI. - Isolation of mitochondria and their visualization with Janus green B and mitotracker. - Isolation of chloroplasts and determination of number of chlorophyll molecules per chloroplast. - To study the effect of inhibitors and uncouplers on the activity of succinidehydrogenase, a marker enzyme of mitochondria. - In situ visualization of microfilaments and microtubules by fluorescent la beling. - Isolation of plant DNA and its quantization by a spectrophotometric method. - 7.
+Isolation of DNA and preparation of cot curve. - 8.
+Restriction digestion of plant DNA, its separation by agarose gel electro phoresis and visualization by ethidium bromide staining.

-- Isolation of RNA and quantization by a spectrophotometric method. - Separation of plant RNA by agarose gel electrophoresis and visualization by EtBr staining.
+- 9. Isolation of RNA and quantization by a spectrophotometric method. - Separation of plant RNA by agarose gel electrophoresis and visualization by EtBr staining.